James Wilson (Founding Father): University of Pennsylvania

 Wilson became the first professor of law at the College of Philadelphia in 1790—only the second at any academic institution in the United States.
-Wilson mostly ignored the practical matters of legal training; like many of his educated contemporaries, he viewed the academic study of law as a branch of a general cultured education, rather than solely as a prelude to a profession.
+He mostly ignored the practical matters of legal training; like many of his educated contemporaries, he viewed the academic study of law as a branch of a general cultured education, rather than solely as a prelude to a profession.

 Wilson broke off his first course of law lectures in April 1791 to attend to his duties as Supreme Court justice on circuit.
 He appears to have begun a second-year course in late 1791 or in early 1792 (by which time the College of Philadelphia merged with University of the State of Pennsylvania to become the University of Pennsylvania), but at some unrecorded point the lectures to Congress stopped again and were never resumed.
 They were not published (except for the first) until after his death, in an edition produced by his son Bird Wilson in 1804.
 The University of Pennsylvania Law School in Philadelphia officially traces its foundation to Wilson's lectures to Congress and Wilson also continued to teach law to Penn students until his death in 1798.

-Final days and death
+Final days

 Wilson's final years were marked by financial failures.
 He assumed heavy debts investing in land that became liabilities with the onset of the Panic of 1796–1797.
 Of note was the failure in Pennsylvania with Theophilus Cazenove.
 In debt, Wilson was briefly imprisoned in a debtors' prison in Burlington, New Jersey.
 His son paid the debt, but Wilson went to North Carolina to escape other creditors.
 He was again briefly imprisoned but continued his duties on the Federal judicial circuit.
 In 1798, he suffered a bout of malaria and then died of a stroke at age 55, while visiting a friend in Edenton, North Carolina.
 He was buried in the Johnston cemetery on Hayes Plantation near Edenton but was reinterred in 1906 at Christ Churchyard, Philadelphia.

+His papers, which contained early draft versions of the U.S. Constitution, were donated by an heir to the Historical Society of Pennsylvania in 1877.